...

 • Tsumikusa (器と道具 つみ草)

-• You will find a wide range of elegant-looking useful handmade kitchen utensils and foodware here.
+• You will find a wide range of elegant-looking useful handmade kitchen utensils and foodware there.
 Folk toys are also on the shelf.

-• The owner, Kobayashi-san, visit the craftsman across the country.
+• The owner, Kobayashi-san, would visit craftsmen across the country.
 Whether they are famous or unknown, as long as their work catches the owner’s eye, he will purchase the products and sell them at Tsumikusa.
-Because none of them are mass-production products, each of them is unique.
+Because none of them are mass-produced products, each of them is unique!

 Discover Tokyo’s Transportation Tickets That Can Save You Money